charmbracelet/huh/README.md

 ## Tutorial

-`huh?` provides a straightforward API to build forms and prompt users for input.
+`huh?` is a Go library to build forms to prompt users for input.
+Build complex survey forms in a few lines of Go.

-For this tutorial, we're building a Burger order form.
-Lets start by importing the dependencies that we'll need.
+Let's build a Burger order form.
+To start, let's import `charmbracelet/huh`:

 ```go
 package main